SabakiHQ/gtp/README.md

 ### Engine

 `Engine` extends [`EventEmitter`](https://nodejs.org/api/events.html).
-Use this class to create a GTP engine using the transportation channels of your choice.
+Use this class to create a GTP engine using the communication channels of your choice.

 #### `new Engine([name[, version]])`